Patrik-gethub/English-for-designers-Patrik/04-voice-tone/voice-tone-worksheet.md

 ## Writing Style

+I think that our writing style is a reflection of ourselves.

-I consider my writing style as honest and sometimes very deep.
-Our writing style is a reflection of ourselves.
+I consider my writing style as very honest and deep.

 ## Voice